mrfdev/CMI/README.md

  - Share configurations with our 1MB team members (and you)
  - Show others examples of how I run CMI sometimes.
  - Share a select few 1MB CMI add-ons with the public.
+ - Organize the FAQ entries we link CMI customers to on Zrips' Discord.

 ## Table of Contents